Cirrus-Minor/witchblast/readme.txt

 - ADD Secret rooms
 - ADD New items
 - ADD New familiar
-- ADD New magic spell
+- ADD New magic spells
+- ADD New achievements
 - ADD New music
 - ADD Player effects display
 - ADD Blinking effect when player is invincible